-Once you are eligible for employer contributions, the Employer contributes an amount equal to a percentage of your eligible salary each paycheck to the Plan.
+Once you are eligible for employer contributions, NYU Grossman School of Medicine contributes an amount equal to a percentage of your eligible salary each paycheck to the Plan.
 The percentage is determined by your eligible job classification.
 Contributions are made for each paycheck and continue for as long as you meet the Plan's eligibility requirements for employer contributions.
 You are not required to make participant contributions in order to receive employer contributions.

 If you are not eligible to receive an employer contribution for a plan year solely because you do not have base hours of at least 17.5 per week, you will be eligible to receive an employer contribution for that plan year if you are employed on the last day of the year and are credited with at least 1,000 hours of service in that year.
-The Employer will contribute a percentage of your eligible salary for the year after the end of the plan year.
+NYU Grossman School of Medicine will contribute a percentage of your eligible salary for the year after the end of the plan year.

 A separate discretionary employer contribution may be made for the plan year.
-The discretionary employer contribution (if any) is equal to a percentage of your eligible salary (as determined by the Employer).
+The discretionary employer contribution (if any) is equal to a percentage of your eligible salary (as determined by NYU Grossman School of Medicine).
 In order to receive the discretionary employer contribution (if any), you need to be employed on the last day of the plan year (December 31) by a member of the controlled group that is an NYU Langone Health entity and if you have base hours of less than 50% FTE, you must also have 1,000 hours of service in the plan year.

-Please see the Eligible Job Classifications, Waiting Periods and Contributions Chart.
+Please see the Eligible job classifications and contributions chart.